styled-components/styled-components/CONTRIBUTING.md

 [Core team members](./CORE_TEAM.md) have the responsibility of pushing new releases to npm.
 The release process is as follows:

 1. Make sure you have the latest changes and are on the main branch: `git checkout main && git pull origin main`
 2. Install all the dependencies by running `yarn` in the root folder.
-This will also install `lerna`.
 3. Create a new branch based on the version number, for example `git checkout -b 3.4.1`
 4. Update the [CHANGELOG.md](./CHANGELOG.md) with the new version number, add a new Unreleased section at the top and edit the links at the bottom so everything is linked correctly
 5. Commit the Changelog changes with `git commit -m 'Update CHANGELOG'`
 6. Push the branch to the repo with `git push -u origin <branchname>`
 7. Run `yarn run publish`.
-(Not `yarn publish`) This will run `test` cases, check for `flow` and `lint` errors and then start the `lerna publish` process.
+(Not `yarn publish`) This will run `test` cases, check for `flow` and `lint` errors.
 You will be prompted to choose the next versions for all the packages including `styled-components`.
 (Note: Packages which are marked as `private` will not be published to `npm`, choose any version for them).
 8. Congratulations, you just published a new release of `styled-components`! :tada: Let everybody know on Twitter, in our community and all the other places

 ## Credits